MetaMask/snap-watch-only/README.md

 # Account Watcher Snap

-This repository contains a simple example of a watch-only keyring snap.
+This repository contains a keyring snap for watch-only accounts.

 Keyring snaps enable developers to enhance MetaMask by adding new account types.
 These accounts are natively supported within the extension, appearing in